cksystemsgroup/unicorn/book/src/concept_1.md

 # Prototype Concept

 Monster is a Symbolic Execution Engine for RISC-U binary code.
-Given a RISC-U binary and any pointer into the binary, Monster can compute (with a high probability) a concrete input, where the program would reach that point.
+Given a RISC-U binary and any pointer into the binaries code segment, Monster can compute a concrete input, where the program would reach that point (with a high probability).
-On top of that Monster can also compute (with a high success probability) a input for a constrained memory location at a specific point in the binary.
+On top of that Monster can also compute a input for a constrained memory location at a specific point in the binary (with a high success probability).

 ## Machine Model